Dutch government expects to spend $23 bln on energy price cap | Headlines

 Dutch government expects to spend $23 bln on energy price cap

+The Dutch government expects to spend about 23.5 billion euros ($23.3 billion) on a price cap on energy contracts to shield consumers from surging prices, it said on Tuesday.
+The government last month said it would cap prices but had yet to agree final details.

-The Dutch government on Tuesday said it expected to spend around 23.5 billion euros ($23.3 billion) on a price cap on energy contracts to shield consumers from surging prices.
+The Dutch government expects to spend about 23.5 billion euros ($23.3 billion) on a price cap on energy contracts to shield consumers from surging prices, it said on Tuesday.

-The government last month said it would cap prices, but still had to agree on final details. ($1 = 1.0084 euros)
+The government last month said it would cap prices but had yet to agree final details.
+During the whole of 2023 prices will be capped at 0.40 euros per kilowatt hour of electricity and 1.45 euros per cubic metre of gas for a maximum of 2,900 kilowatt hours and 1,200 cubic metres respectively.

-Also Read: Dutch can lower Groningen gas production as planned - gas transmission operator
+Households will also receive energy bill refunds of 190 euros on average in the last two months of 2022, the government said.
+The measures come on top of plans to spend about 18 billion euros next year to help people contend with high inflation, particularly those on lower wages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)